 Once the end date on your CAS has passed, you are allowed to work full-time but cannot fill a permanent vacancy.
 If you are a PhD student should only work up to 20 hours per week until your degree has been conferred.
 Once your degree has been conferred you can work full-time.

 Students who leave their course early need to be aware that once they are no longer studying a course they are not entitled to work, regardless of when their permission to be in the UK ends.

-However, please note that the Border Force officials retain the right to establish that you are genuinely coming back to the UK to do what you said you would, and so it is important that you have sufficient evidence in your hand luggage in case you are asked (for example, an email sent from Graduation Team confirming your registration; a letter confirming your internship; evidence that you are looking for internship; a print-out of CoS for Tier 2 visa; an email from professional services or your academic department confirming you have passed your degree; a return ticket to your home country before your Tier 4 visa expiry date etc).
+However, please note that the Border Force officials retain the right to establish that you are genuinely coming back to the UK to do what you said you would, and so it is important that you have sufficient evidence in your hand luggage in case you are asked (for example, an email sent from the Awards & Ceremonies (Graduation) Team confirming your registration; a letter confirming your internship; evidence that you are looking for an internship; a print-out of a CoS for a Tier 2 visa; an email from professional services or your academic department confirming you have passed your degree; a return ticket to your home country before your Tier 4 visa expiry date etc).